-In accordance with our efforts to provide safe drinking water to the residents of Indiantown, we will be performing some water system maintenance procedures during the THREE WEEK PERIOD STARTING MONDAY December 18th 2017 AND ENDING ON January 8th 2018.
+In accordance with our efforts to provide safe drinking water to the residents of Indiantown, we will be performing some water system maintenance procedures during the TWO WEEK PERIOD STARTING MONDAY June 8th 2020 AND ENDING ON June 22nd 2020.
 During this time we will be switching our water disinfection method from the use of Chloramines, a disinfectant made from chlorine and ammonia, to the use of Free Chlorine.

 Free Chlorine is a stronger germ-killer, but sometimes leaves a chlorine taste or smell in tap water.
 This change is a normal procedure to help ensure that potentially harmful microbes do not develop in our water system.

 With the exception of tropical fish, free chlorine generally is not harmful to humans and pets.
 However, it's lethal to the most stubborn types of bacteria and viruses.
 It prevents them from building a resistance to chloramines.

 These temporary conditions will not be harmful to your health, however, if you are on kidney dialysis, you should consult your physician for special instructions concerning this matter.
 If you have tropical fish or aquatic animals, you should contact your local tropical fish store for advice and take appropriate action to insure that you have properly treated the water before adding it to your aquarium.

 Please note that utility personnel will be flushing hydrants during this time and it may cause the water to become cloudy and discolored.
 This is a temporary condition and should not last more than a few hours.
 Because of the taste change, some people may temporarily choose to switch to an alternate water source, such as bottled water.
 Boiling water is one way to reduce the chlorine taste and smell during this period.
 Another way is to fill a container with tap water and allow it to ventilate.